ArenKDesai/Aren-s-Notes/Operating Systems/Paging.md

 $Address\ of\ Page\ Table\ Entry=Base[Segment\ Number]+(Virtual\ Page\ Number\cdot sizeof(Page\ Table\ Entry))$

 ### Multi-Level Page Table
 The Multi-Level Page Table (MLPT) utilizes a data structure more similar to a tree than an array.
+The goal of the MLPT is make each piece of a page table fit within
-This is configured We track all pages with a **page directory**.
+We track all pages with a **page directory**.
 The base register points to the page directory, and the page directory contains **page directory entries (PDEs)**.
 These PDEs contain a valid bit and a **page frame number**, and point to page tables.
 The valid bit states whether at least one of the pages in the page table is valid.
 This tree-like format (called a **level of indirection**) allows us to use any point of physical memory for pages.